uwdata/mosaic/docs/get-started/index.md

 ### Run Examples

-After installation, you can run examples locally, using either DuckDB-WASM or a DuckDB server.
+After installation, you can run examples locally, using either DuckDB-WASM or a DuckDB server to load and process data.

-- Run `npm run dev` to start a dev web server with examples.
+* Run `npm run dev` to launch a local web server and view examples.
+By default, the examples use DuckDB-WASM in the browser.
 The `socket` and `rest` connectors will only work if a local DuckDB server is running.
+For greater performance, launch and connect to a local DuckDB server as described below below.

+To launch a local DuckDB server:

+* Install [hatch](https://hatch.pypa.io/latest/install/), if not already present.
-- Run `npm run server` to launch a local DuckDB server.
+* Run `npm run server` to launch the [`duckdb-server`](/server/).
+This runs the server in development mode, so the server will restart if you change its code.